wes-pro/runbook/README.md

 Add `-d` to enable detailed login.

-If you need password protection then catalog create subdirectory and file `.streamlit/secrets.toml` under working RunBook directory and put this inside:
+If you need password protection (and you **really need it** when connected to public network) then catalog create subdirectory and file `.streamlit/secrets.toml` under working RunBook directory and put this inside:
 ```shell
 password = "your password"